mesosphere/star/README.md

 star-probe - Test program for network policies.

-This program periodically attempts to connect to each configured peer URL and saves state about which ones are reachable.
-It provides a REST API for querying the most recent reachability data for its peer set.
+This program periodically attempts to connect to each configured target URL and saves state about which ones are reachable.
+It provides a REST API for querying the most recent reachability data for its target set.

 Usage:
     star-probe --help
     star-probe [--http-address=<address>]
          [--http-port=<port>]
          [--http-probe-seconds=<seconds>]
-         --peers=<peers>
+         --urls=<urls>

 Options:
     --help                          Show this help message.